stefanistrate/ssl-redirect-via-django/README.md

 # SSL redirect via Django

-Web app to redirect all HTTP requests to HTTPS.
+Web app to redirect all HTTP requests to HTTPS using Django.